bbookman/AI_summarize/src/templates/journal_prompt.md

 | Weight      |       |
 | Step count  |       |

-Do not include the section below if no medical consultation is found.

 ## Medical Consultation:

 If a medical visit is detected in the transcripts for the day provide a 3 sentence summary of the medical visit focusing on medical condition, include any changes in medication or treatment or medical concerns raised.

-Do not include the section below if no psychological consultation is found.

 ## Psychological Visit: